 The Learning Context was the most highly addressed category in the teacher certification requirements across the states.
-Specifically, 42 states had comprehensive requirements addressing all four of the Learning Context dimensions (classroom context, supporting schoolwide coordination, developing school-family partnerships, and building school-community partnerships).
-Only three states addressed three of the four dimensions, and only one state addressed one or two of the four dimensions.
+Specifically, 42 states had comprehensive requirements addressing all four of the Learning Context dimensions (classroom context, supporting schoolwide coordination, developing school-family

 As can be seen in Figure 4, the majority of states included the four dimensions of the Learning Context in their certification requirements: schoolwide coordination (46 states), schoolcommunity partnerships (45 states), school-family partnerships (44 states), and classroom context (44 states).